 3) Warp: 8-point warping (This is a work in progress and later will have further updates enabling unlimited point selection.
 Perfect for 3d mapping.)

-You can also save settings as a treatment then recall it later to then paste onto another media element.
+You can also save settings as a treatment to recall them later and apply them to other media elements.

 - Confidence Monitor: Each playlist unit will feature its own confidence monitor array.
 The array is comprised of one preview and one program display.
-Each has its own set of on screen data points.
-At the top is displayed the current clips title These titles are in line with the media that is currently active in their respective slots.
+Each has its own set of on-screen data points.
+At the top is displayed the title of the current clip.
+These titles are in line with the media that is currently active in their respective slots.
 The same rule applies to the pair of position displays (Elapsed / Countdown) and current transport status icon at the bottom of each screen.

 To the left are the VU meter displays.
 The default is two channels but will automatically expand when more tracks are employed.

-As with the Playlist Unit the monitors location and size is automatically saved to its respective playlist file.
+As with the Playlist Unit the monitor’s location and size are automatically saved to its respective playlist file.

 - Convenient Launch Control:Every time AV-Playback begins, the first thing you will encounter is a convenient ‘Launch Control’ window.
 This gives you immediate access to important tools that will get you up and running quickly.